 The Nursing Program consists of courses in liberal arts and selected sciences, as well as nursing courses.
 Each required nursing course must be taken in a designated sequence as knowledge builds from less complex to more complex.
 Each nursing course is made up of a theoretical and a clinical component.
-Students must successfully meet the objectives of both of these components and demonstrate increasing proficiency on all drug calculation exams that start at a minimum of 80% in order to achieve a passing grade (of at least a C) in each nursing course.
+Students must successfully meet the objectives of both of these components and demonstrate increasing proficiency on all drug calculation exams that start at a minimum of 80%, in order to achieve a passing grade (of at least a C, defined as 73%) in each nursing course.

-Nursing students must comply with the rules and policies as presented in the , in addition to those listed in the catalog.
+Nursing students must comply with the rules and policies as presented in the AD Nursing Student Handbook and the Catalog, accessible in the links below.
 Students, who meet criteria for readmission into the program, must comply with the Nursing Student Handbook that is in place for the class to which they have been readmitted.

-The Bucks Associate Degree Nursing Program is provisionally approved by the Pennsylvania State Board of Nursing and is fully accredited by:
+The Associate Degree Nursing Program is approved by the Pennsylvania State Board of Nursing, P.O.
+Box 2649, Harrisburg, PA 17105-2649.